 Simply put I fish for everything from smaller one to ten-pound blue catfish up to trophy class blues and flatheads.

 When targeting smaller catfish there’s always a chance of hooking into larger ones as well so you have to be versatile and ready.

-When you target and hook big catfish, fishing line is critical.
+When you target and hook big catfish, the fishing line is critical.

-It’s important when fishing for smaller fish also but when it comes to big trophy class cats, good fishing line is critical.
+It’s important when fishing for smaller fish also but when it comes to big trophy-class cats, a good fishing line is critical.

-I use 20 to 30 pound test monofilament and most everyone I know that’s catfishing in lakes and reservoirs does as well (as do many of the river anglers).
-Most often I’m using 20 pound test monofilament line, I generally try to avoid using anything heavier if possible.
+I use 20 to 30-pound test monofilament and most everyone I know that’s catfishing in lakes and reservoirs does as well (as do many of the river anglers).
+Most often I’m using a 20-pound test monofilament line, I generally try to avoid using anything heavier if possible.

 If you have the drag properly set on your fishing reel and use it correctly you’ll never have any issues with these fishing lines.